imarri01/SupervisedLearning_ML/README.md

   - Merged multiple data sources into a single dataframe.
   - Handled missing values by appropriate imputation methods.
   - Converted categorical variables into numerical format using encoding techniques.
+  - Split the data into training and test sets

 ### 📊 Exploratory Data Analysis (EDA)